inkarkat/vim-DeleteTrailingWhitespace/README.md

 Also see the following configuration option to turn off the confirmation queries in case you want unconditional, fully automatic removal.

-For processing, the default ask whether to remove or keep the whitespace (either for the current buffer, or all buffers in the entire Vim session, or for the current buffer across time and Vim sessions).
+For processing, the default asks whether to remove or keep the whitespace (either for the current buffer, or all buffers in the entire Vim session, or for the current buffer across time and Vim sessions).
 Alternatively, the plugin can just abort the write, unless ! is given: